 Graduation Application Process

-The student completes the Graduation Application and submits the $100.00 graduation fee by the deadlines stated in the table below.
+The student completes the Graduation Application by the deadlines stated in the table below.

 Graduation Application Deadlines